-As starting point we took Lake Shkodra Resort, by far the best campsite of Albania, situated 7 km north of Shkodra.
-This is one of the places where you can book for a Komani Lake day trip.
-The price is € 35 p.p., transfer and lunch included; you can also book online for the boat trip only (email:firstname.lastname@example.org).
+The price is € 40 p.p., transfer and lunch included; you can also book online for the boat trip only (email:email@example.com).

 Traveling by minibus is Albania is always an adventure and this drive to Komani Lake was a strenuous two-hour undertaking.
 After passing through a few villages we started climbing, the road becoming narrower, the potholes larger and the abyss profounder.
 The bus slowly made its way around the hairpin bends, skirting mountain slopes and lakes.
 Nature was almost untouched in this area.
 To reach Komani we climbed to the top of the dam, emerging into a narrow tunnel, wide enough for one vehicle only; there was no lighting at all…